AlexAvlonitis/contentful_converter/README.md

 **Exclude Nodes**

-Add nodes to be removed from the conversion
+Add nodes to be excluded from the conversion

 ```ruby
 ContentfulConverter.configure do |config|